Conquer Divide: 2020–2021

+2022–present: Slow Burn

 On May 17, 2022, it was announced that the band signed to Mascot Records by President Ron Burman, who also signed Nickelback to Roadrunner Records in 1999 when he was Senior Vice President of A&R at Roadrunner.
 To coincide with the announcement, the band released a new standalone single, "Atonement."

-On June 8, 2022, they released a single and music video called "Fuckboi" with German metalcore band Electric Callboy via Century Media, on which both bands are featured in the music video.
+On June 8, 2022, they released a single and music video called "Fuckboi" with German metalcore band Electric Callboy via Century Media, of which both bands are featured in the music video.
 The song is included on Electric Callboy's 2022 album Tekkno.

-On October 26, 2022, the band released a new single "Paralyzed," alongside its official music video.
-They also confirmed that they have begun work on their second studio album.
+The band released a new single "Paralyzed," on October 26, 2022, alongside its official music video.
+They also confirmed that they have begun work on their second studio album "Slow Burn".
 Rocksound Magazine stated the song was "designed for arenas" and a "monster" (of a track), while Metalhammer Magazine stated "Conquer Divide are showing off their own capability for massive earworms with the ultra-addictive Paralyzed... the true MVP of Paralyzed is the absolutely enormous chorus".

-On December 14, 2022, it was announced that the band would be playing Welcome To Rockville, supporting Slipknot, Rob Zombie, Queens of the Stoneage, Trivium, Bullet For My Valentine and Black Veil Brides on Thursday, May 18, 2023.
+It was announced that the band would be playing Welcome To Rockville, supporting Slipknot, Rob Zombie, Queens of the Stone Age, Trivium, Bullet for My Valentine, and Black Veil Brides on Thursday, May 18, 2023.
+They later announced they were added to Blue Ridge Rock Festival supporting Slipknot, Flyleaf, Motionless In White, Lorna Shore, Sleep Token and Tech N9ne on September 8, 2023.
+The band announced they would support Electric Callboy on their sold-out Tekkno tour and would follow up as direct support for Icon for Hire across North America.

+On May 11, 2023, the band released "welcome2paradise", along with a music video.
+They also announced the name of the second album titled "Slow Burn", which was released on September 8, 2023.
+On July 27, 2023, the band released a 5th single and music video towards their sophomore effort "Slow Burn" titled "N E W H E A V E N".

+On March 12, 2024, the band announced that unclean vocalist and bassist Janel Duarte would be stepping back to focus on personal endeavors.
+The following day, the band announced Madison Spencer would be touring with them as direct support for The Warning on a sold-out tour in Europe, followed by a North American Tour with Avatar.
+The band would headline their own tour titled Slow Burn tour for August to October 2024 dates.
+Spencer Maybe from A War Within toured with them, on bass and unclean vocals.

+On January 15, 2025, the band released a standalone single "Bad Dreams", which features Tyler Ennis of Of Virtue.
+The band would later tour with New Year's Day for UK tours in January 2025 and Ankor for European tours from April to March 2025.
+Following the tours, the band announced that Landa will be taking a maternity leave from touring but remains in the band.
+The band are currently writing new music and working on their third album.